1. Am I eligible to be an Alliance Sport-Études student-athlete?

 Regional scholarships: ($500)

-A $500 scholarship is awarded by the Fondation Desjardins in each Alliance Sport-Études member college.
+A $500 scholarship is awarded by the Fondation Desjardins in each Alliance Sport-Études member college and university.

 - Be enrolled in an Alliance Sport-Études member college.